apache/trafficcontrol/blueprints/multi-interface-servers.md

 ##### `/cdns/{{name}}/snapshot`
 This is a semantic change only - payloads remain structurally unchanged.
-The reported `ip`, `ip6` and `interfaceName` fields for elements of the `contentServers` array property should be an arbitrarily chosen IPv4 service address, an arbitrarily chosen IPv6 service address, and the interface name of that/those chosen address(es).
+The reported `ip`, `ip6` and `interfaceName` fields for elements of the `contentServers` array property should be the IPv4 service address (if one exists), the IPv6 service address (if one exists), and the name of the interface to which the chosen address(es) belong.

 ##### `/cdns/{{name}}/snapshot/new`
 This is a semantic change only - payloads remain structurally unchanged.
 The